 All the principles mentioned so far take time.
 Good things take time.
 It takes time to learn each personality of your team and how they function and get along together.
 People are naturally resistant to change.
 Sometimes no matter how good a change may seem, there will most likely be some pushback from how things are.
 It takes time to build your character, to achieve results, to find out how to best care for your team, and to be ok with criticism.
 Patience is a virtue for great leaders.

 I designate a time in the week to pray specifically for my team.
 I write down their prayer requests and pray for them by name.
 During the week I’ll pray for them as I read back their prayer requests and I’ll send them a quick text asking them how they’re doing.
 They might not know that I’m praying for them, but God does.
 It empowers me as a leader when I pray for them.

 There will be conflict and sometimes people will oppose your leadership.
 It happens even if you are following all the “rules.”
 The best thing to do is for you to make sure you’re leading with integrity.
 You can’t control how other people view you, and you can’t change peoples’ past experiences.
 Those experiences have formed that individual’s personality.

 You can only work on yourself.
 Much like you are not responsible for the salvation of another soul, you are not responsible for others’ “followership.”
 You can only work on your side of your influence like you can only bring the good news of Jesus to someone.
 It is then up to them to respond.
 But you can pray for your teams.
 You will grow as a leader when you do.

-The Center for Lifelong Learning is offering an abundance of courses and events in 2016 for pastors and lay-persons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, spiritual formation, spiritual direction, and yes, church leadership.
+The Center for Lifelong Learning offers an abundance of courses and events for pastors and laypersons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, spiritual formation, spiritual direction, and yes, church leadership.
 Our courses are designed for people at all stages of their ministry.
-Check out our current classes here.
+Check out our current classes HERE.